jrmontag/mnist-sklearn/README.md

 - [x] set up baggingclassifier with each of the three best as base
-    - if the 'pl' be BaggingClassifier(Pipeline()), need to update e.g. utils.name() anything in run-experiment.py??
+    - if the 'pl' is BaggingClassifier(Pipeline()), need to update e.g. utils.name() anything in run-experiment.py??
         - seems like the baggingclassifier params could also be gridsearched
     - running all in parallel seems too much for # of cores... increase stagger
         - bagging kNN didn't finish.